PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 4. Retention curve
 5. Burn multiple
-6. CAC vs LTV

-We recommend tracking a minimum of two, preferably one leading indicator and one lagging indicator.
-You can always add more later when you're ready.
+6. CLV/CAC Ratio

 **Leading indicators** are predictive of future growth revenue.
 A surge in word-of-mouth awareness, if matched by signups, suggests you'll see growth in the future.

 **Lagging indicators** confirm progress toward a goal, whether it's revenue, retention, or product-market fit.

+It's best to track a minimum of three, preferably two leading indicators and one lagging indicator, but you can always start with less and add more when you're ready.

+Why three?
+Because of what Brian Balfour, a serial co-founder and form VP Growth at Hubspot calls The Trifecta[^1]:

+1. Non-trivial top-line growth
+2. A flat retention curve
+3. Meaningful usage

+I'll touch on this more at the end.

 ### Method #1: Word-of-mouth 📈🥰

 To be clear... you _can't_ validate product-market fit _using word-of-mouth alone_.
 That way lies madness.

-That said, it's still a useful leading indicator _when combined with other metrics_, such as user engagement and retention.
-Constant buzz and excitement over your product are potential indicators or product-market fit, but you can quantify that buzz if you try hard enough.
+That said, it's still a useful leading indicator _when confirmed using other metrics_, such as user engagement and retention, and can act as an early warning sign

 You'll need to deploy two or more ways to track word-of-mouth to get a useful signal.
 Here are some options.

-#### 1. Brand mention alerts using Syften
+#### 1. Brand mentions

-Syften does what people _think_ Google Alerts does – it monitors popular websites (Reddit, Twitter, Hacker News, etc.), communities (inc. those on Slack, Facebook and Quora), and newsletters for mentions of any keyword you choose, such as your brand name, and sends you alerts via email, RSS, or Slack.

-We use Syften at PostHog to send alerts to a `#brand-alerts` channel on our Slack, so everyone can get a feel for how often we're mentioned, and what people are saying.
+Use a tool like [Syften](https://syften.com/) to monitor social media, communities, newsletters, etc., for mentions of any keyword you choose, such as your brand name.
+We use Syften at PostHog to send alerts to a `#brand-alerts` channel on our Slack.

-To go one step further, set up a Zapier integration and connect to Google Sheets, where you can collect your mentions, and track trends over time.
+You can go one step further by setting up a Zapier integration with Google Sheets, where you can collect your mentions, and track trends over time.
 Needless to say, up and to the right is your goal.

 Brand alerts are also a great way to drive acquisition by talking to people considering your product.

 > **❗️Important:** It's _much easier_ to track brand mentions if your company has a unique name.
 If your company name is also a common noun (e.g. Amplitude, Apple, etc.), you're bang out of luck.

-#### 2. Branded search via Google Trends and/or Search Console
+#### 2. Searches for your brand

 **Google Trends** is a good option if you have a unique brand name.
 Just plug your brand into Trends to see how searches for your brand are trending over time.